likashefqet/react-native-image-zoom/README.md

 - **Interactive Callbacks:** The component provides interactive callbacks such as `onInteractionStart`, `onInteractionEnd`, `onPinchStart`, `onPinchEnd`, `onPanStart`, `onPanEnd`, `onSingleTap`, `onDoubleTap` and `onResetAnimationEnd` that allow you to handle image interactions.

-- **Ref Handle:** Customize the functionality further by utilizing the exposed `reset` method.
-This method allows you to programmatically reset the image zoom as a side effect to another user action or event, in addition to the default double tap and pinch functionalities.
+- **Ref Handle:** Customize the functionality further by utilizing the exposed `reset` and `zoom` methods.
+The 'reset' method allows you to programmatically reset the image zoom as a side effect to another user action or event, in addition to the default double tap and pinch functionalities.
+The 'zoom' method allows you to programmatically zoom in the image to a given point (x, y) at a given scale level.

 - **Reanimated Compatibility**: Compatible with `Reanimated v2` & `Reanimated v3`, providing optimized performance and smoother animations during image manipulations`.

 - **TypeScript Support:** Developed with `TypeScript` to enhance codebase maintainability and ensure type safety, reducing potential errors during development and refactoring processes

 - **Full React Native Image Props Support:** The component supports all React Native Image props, making it easy to integrate with existing code and utilize all the features that React Native Image provides.

+- **Zoomable Component:** This component makes any child elements zoomable, ensuring they behave like the image zoom component.
+This is particularly useful when you need to replace the default image component with alternatives like Expo Image (see example) or Fast Image.

 ## Getting Started